 When we started Teacher Tapp we really didn’t appreciate how excellent it would be as a tool for validating survey instruments.
 A survey instrument is just the bundle of questions that are asked to measure one thing.
-For example, if we want to know whether behaviour in your classroom is good, the survey instrument might include half a dozen different questions, with each one asked at different times over the week or term.
+For example, if we want to know whether behaviour in your classroom is good, the survey instrument might be half a dozen different questions, with each one asked a different times over the week or term.
 We often use publicly available survey instruments that have been developed and tested by others (e.g. well-being questions from other British surveys), but it is surprising how little work has been done validating teacher specific survey instruments.

 When we ask questions, teacher often debate whether the question can dependably tell us the thing we want to know across different types of school settings.
 For example, can teachers recall the situation accurately?
 Do they interpret the question consistently?
 Are they willing to answer honestly?

 Validating survey instruments is always tough and often follows a pretty standard process:

 - Agree whether the thing we are trying to measure is likely to be uni-dimensional, or not.
 (For example, well-being and life satisfaction are usually considered to be slightly different things.)

 - Draft some initial questions and get a second opinion from others experienced in writing survey questions

 - Cross-check with teachers in the field across a wide variety of settings